5 Best Practices of Board Reporting

 - Enables team collaboration by supporting multiple users

-- Consolidates all data in a single, secure cloud platform that is easily accessible
+- Consolidates all data in a single, secure cloud platform that is easily accessible while working from anywhere

 - Provides extensive permissions during report production